 Can anything grow in salt?
 It is pronouncing a death sentence on those who depart from the Lord and who do not trust Him.

 Jeremiah 17:9-10 The heart is deceitful above all things, and desperately wicked: who can know it?
 [Desperately wicked means incurably sick.
 This isn't the kind of sickness that one can feel pity toward because somebody is in agony as a result of something physically wrong with them.
 We're talking about a sickness of the heart, a sickness of the spirit, an incurable nature.]
 I the LORD search the heart, I try the reins, even [here's the reason why] to give every man according to his ways, and according to the fruit of his doings.

 Whatever a person sows they reap.
 It's just another way of saying that.
 Verse 13:

 Do you know what written in the earth means?
 It's the opposite of being written in heaven.
-If somebody's' names are written in the earth, they've had it.
+If somebody's name is written in the earth, they've had it.
 It's the lake of fire for them.
-Drop down just a little bit further, in verse 15.

 How presumptuous and proud.
 We can take anything you give can give out, God.

 Jeremiah 17:16-17 As for me, I have not hastened from being a pastor to follow You.
 Neither have I desired the woeful day.
 You know.
 That which came out of my lips was right before You.
 Be not a terror unto me [Jeremiah prays].
 You are my hope in the day of evil.

 Now look at this prayer, this request that he makes of God.